- Business Practices

 A similar checklist for setting up a physical contact center can be applied in the case of a virtual contact center, with a few exceptions.
 Here are some things to consider:

-- Narrow down the types of technology you will need based on the services you will be providing as well your back-end management requirements.
+- Narrow down the types of technology you will need based on the services you will be provided as well as your back-end management requirements.
 If the budget is a constraint, focus on “need-to-haves” in your virtual workforce software as opposed to “good-to-haves”.

 - Create a game plan.
 A virtual contact center can take a minimum of 6 months to a year to roll out successfully and there will be many moments where you will be working to get things off the ground.